Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 |---|---|

-Memory, skills, and hooks are each powerful on their own, but their real strength comes from combining them:
+Memory, skills, and hooks are each powerful, but combined they show real force:

 - Define project rules in CLAUDE.md

-- Automate repetitive tasks (deployment, blog writing, code review) with custom skills
+- Automate repetitive work (deploy, blogging, code review) with custom skills

 - Set up file protection, auto-formatting, and notifications with hooks